“In the Conservatory” by Édouard Manet

 The conservatory in this painting was in Paris, which was then owned by painter Otto Rosen.
 Manet used the greenhouse as a studio from 1878 to 79.
 The couple was Manet’s friends, the Guillemets, who owned a clothing shop.

-During the Nazi period, a vast number of European art treasures pillaged by the Nazis were stored in salt mines.
+During the Nazi period, many European art treasures pillaged by the Nazis were stored in salt mines.
 One of the largest was the Merkers Mines near the village of Merkel, Germany.

 In the Conservatory